Pino Logger - Node.js Logging Guide with Examples (2026)

 {"level":30,"time":1711440000000,"pid":12345,"hostname":"your-machine","msg":"Pino logger is running"}

 This JSON-first approach is intentional.
-This type of structured JSON logs is easy to parse, filter, and ingest into log analysis tools.
-Every log entry is a single JSON line.
+This type of structured logs are easy to parse, filter, and ingest into log analysis tools.
+Following is the breakdown of above Pino JSON log:

 The structure of a Pino JSON log entry with labeled fields: level (numeric log severity), time (Unix timestamp in milliseconds), pid (process ID of the Node.js program), hostname (machine where the program is running), and msg (log message content).